What is tofu?

 For the sauce

 For the garnish

-•1 small sheet of dried nori, Japanese seaweed, finely sliced
+• 1 small sheet of dried nori, Japanese seaweed, sliced

-Dip the tofu cubes into the glutinous rice flour making sure each one is well coated and dust off any excess.
-Place on a plate.
+Dip the tofu cubes into the glutinous rice flour, making sure each one is well coated.
+Dust off any excess and place on a plate.

-Heat wok over high heat and add the groundnut oil.
-Heat the oil to 180C or until a cube of bread fries golden and floats to the surface in just 10 seconds.
+Warm your wok over a high heat and add the groundnut oil.
+Heat the oil to 180°C, or until a cube of bread fries golden and floats to the surface in just 10 seconds.
 Shallow fry the tofu cubes, in batches if necessary.
-Turn them over to ensure all the sides are golden.
-Then drain the excess oil on absorbent kitchen paper.
+Turn them over to ensure all the sides are golden, then soak up the excess oil on absorbent kitchen paper.

 Add together all the sauce ingredients making sure the sugar has dissolved.
-Place the tofu pieces on a serving plate, dress with the sauce, then garnish with the chilli, toasted sesame seeds and nori pieces and a sprig of coriander.
-Serve immediately – delicious.Blog Posts
+Place the tofu pieces on a serving plate, dress with the sauce, then garnish with chilli, toasted sesame seeds and nori pieces, plus a sprig of coriander.
+Serve immediately.
+Delicious!Blog Posts